A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Experiments

 \subsection{Main Results}

-Tab.~\ref{tab:transductive} shows the performance on transductive knowledge graph reasoning. \method significantly outperforms all embedding methods and GNNs, and achieves competitive performance with NBFNet. \method also converges faster than all the other methods (Fig.~\ref{fig:convergence}).
+Tab.~\ref{tab:transductive} shows that \method outperforms all embedding methods and GNNs, and is on par with NBFNet on transductive knowledge graph reasoning.
+We also observe a similar trend of \method and NBFNet over path-finding methods on tail prediction (Tab.~\ref{tab:tail_prediction}).
+Since path-finding methods select only one path with reinforcement learning, such results imply the advantage of aggregating multiple paths in \method. \method also converges faster than all the other methods (Fig.~\ref{fig:convergence}).
 Notably, unlike NBFNet that propagates through all nodes and edges, \method only propagates through 10\% nodes and 10\% edges on both datasets, which suggests that most nodes and edges are not important for path-based reasoning.
-As showed in Tab.~\ref{tab:efficiency}, \method reduces the number of messages by 14.1$\times$ and 42.9$\times$ compared to NBFNet on two datasets respectively.
-Besides, \method also reduces time and memory cost significantly.
+Tab.~\ref{tab:transductive_efficiency} shows that \method reduces the number of messages by 14.1$\times$ and 42.9$\times$ compared to NBFNet on two datasets respectively.
+Note that the reduction in time and memory is less than the reduction in the number of messages, since \method operates on subgraphs with dynamic sizes and is harder to parallel than NBFNet on GPUs.
+We leave better parallel implementation as future work.

 Tab.~\ref{tab:large-scale} shows the performance on ogbl-wikikg2, which has 2.5 million entities and 16 million triplets.
-While NBFNet faces out-of-memory (OOM) problem even for a batch size of 1, \method can perform reasoning by propagating through 1\% nodes and 1\% edges at each step.
-Surprisingly, even with such sparse propagation, \method converges faster (Fig.~\ref{fig:ogbl-wikikg2}) and achieves a competitive result compared to embedding methods, only slightly behind ComplEx with relation prediction (ComplEx+RP).
-Besides, as a path-based method, \method only learn parameters for relations but not entities, resulting in 36.6$\times$ less parameters than ComplEx+RP.
+While NBFNet faces out-of-memory (OOM) problem even for a batch size of 1, \method can perform reasoning by propagating through 0.2\% nodes and 0.2\% edges at each step.
+Surprisingly, even with such sparse propagation, \method outperforms embedding methods and achieves a new state-of-the-art result.
+Moreover, the validation curve in Fig.~\ref{fig:ogbl-wikikg2} shows that \method converges significantly faster than embedding methods.
+Since \method only learns parameters for relations but not entities, it only uses 6.83 million parameters, which is 36.6$\times$ less than the best embedding method ComplEx+RP.

-Tab.~\ref{tab:inductive} shows the performance on inductive knowledge graph reasoning. \method significantly outperforms all inductive methods except NBFNet. \method gets competitive performance with NBFNet on 4 splits, but slightly worse on the rest.
-We conjecture the reason is that inductive datasets are so small (App.~\ref{app:dataset}) that most paths are important for reasoning.
-Efficiency of the inductive setting is in App.~\ref{app:experiment}.
+Tab.~\ref{tab:inductive} shows the performance on inductive knowledge graph reasoning. \method is on par with NBFNet and significantly outperforms all the other methods.
+Note that embedding methods cannot deal with the inductive setting.
+Other metrics (H@1, H@10) and efficiency results are in App.~\ref{app:experiment}.